menu

 The overall crime rate in Sullivan is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The education level of Sullivan citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.50% of adults 25 and older in Sullivan have a college degree.
+The percentage of adults in Sullivan who are college-educated is close to the national average for all communities of 21.84%: 20.50% of the adults in Sullivan have a bachelor's degree or advanced degree.

 The per capita income in Sullivan in 2022 was $30,946, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $123,784 for a family of four.
 However, Sullivan contains both very wealthy and poor people as well.